 Bronze in Architecture

-Bronze has been known to man since the beginning of the Bronze Age over 5,000 years ago.
-The Romans were the first to use bronze in cladding of doors and it took until the Middle Ages for bronze to be more widely used for architectural purposes.
+widely used for architectural purposes.
 There are doors dating back to the 15th century which demonstrates the durability of this material although the majority of buildings that feature architectural bronze windows and doors and other decorative features date from the 18th and 19th century.

-No other metals have a range of attractive colors comparable to copper and copper alloys.
+copper and copper alloys.
 The red of copper, the gold of the brasses, the chocolate brown of manganese bronzes and the shiny white nickel silvers enable designers to give full rein to their artistic talents.

 CHOOSING COPPER